This Italian Broccoli Soup is just like my Grandma used to make! No cream in this soup recipe so it’s comfort food that’s good for you, too!

 - Extra virgin olive oil for garnish

-Add the broccoli to a soup pot or dutch oven.
+- Add the broccoli to a soup pot or dutch oven.
 Pour in the broth and water along with the salt, pepper and garlic cloves.
-Bring to a boil and then summer for 30 minutes, covered.
+Bring to a boil and then simmer for 30 minutes, covered.

 Nutrition information is without parmesan cheese and olive oil garnish.